linkeddatacenter/BOTK-fr/README.md

 	sdmx-attribute:unitMeasure <http://publications.europa.eu/resource/authority/currency/EUR>
 ```

-The *fr:Fact* class is a specialization of the qb: Observation class belonging to a financial report and it is used for annotating an atomic amount of money.
+The *fr:Fact* class is a specialization of the qb:Observation class belonging to a financial report and it is used for annotating an atomic amount of money.
 The *Fact* meaning is specified by a SKOS concept that can be related to a formal taxonomy (i.e. SKOS scheme)

 ```